 And that is important because there is a lot of competition in the video conferencing space from products like Google Meet, Microsoft (NASDAQ:MSFT) Teams, Cisco (NASDAQ:CSCO) Webex or upcoming startups like Around.co.

-As you can see below, Zoom Video's revenue growth has been impressive over the last two years, growing from quarterly revenue of $777.1 million in Q3 FY2021, to $1.1 billion.
+As you can see below, Zoom Video's revenue growth has been unremarkable over the last two years, growing from $1.02 billion in Q2 FY2022 to $1.14 billion this quarter.

-Guidance for the next quarter indicates Zoom Video is expecting revenue to grow 2.67% year on year to $1.1 billion, slowing down from the 21.4% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 6.82% over the next twelve months.
+Next quarter's guidance suggests that Zoom Video is expecting revenue to grow 1.42% year on year to $1.12 billion, slowing down from the 4.87% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 2.37% over the next 12 months before the earnings results announcement.

 Large Customers Growth

-You can see below that at the end of the quarter Zoom Video reported 3,286 enterprise customers paying more than $100,000 annually, an increase of 170 on last quarter.
-That is a bit less contract wins than last quarter and also quite a bit below what we have typically seen over the past couple of quarters, suggesting that the sales momentum with large customers is slowing down.
+This quarter, Zoom Video reported 3,672 enterprise customers paying more than $100,000 annually, an increase of 92 from the previous quarter.
+That's a bit fewer contract wins than last quarter and quite a bit below what we've typically observed over the past four quarters, suggesting that its sales momentum with large customers is slowing.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zoom Video's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 75.4% in Q3.
+Zoom Video's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 76.6% in Q2.

-That means that for every $1 in revenue the company had $0.75 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a good gross margin that allows companies like Zoom Video to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Zoom Video is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Zoom Video's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that Zoom Video is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Zoom Video's free cash flow came in at $272.6 million in Q3, down 27.2% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Zoom Video's free cash flow came in at $289.4 million in Q2, up 30.3% year on year.

-Zoom Video has generated $1.18 billion in free cash flow over the last twelve months, an impressive 27.2% of revenues.
-This robust FCF margin is a result of Zoom Video asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Zoom Video has generated $1.14 billion in free cash flow over the last 12 months, an impressive 25.6% of revenue.
+This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

-With a market capitalization of $24.2 billion, more than $5.16 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $19.7 billion, more than $6.03 billion in cash on hand, and positive free cash flow over the last 12 months, we believe that Zoom Video is attractively positioned to invest in growth.

 Is Now The Time?